-Business Competing with last best experiences This story is how United blew their one shot at capturing a high value customer from Delta.
-It's a story of how every business now has one shot to deliver exceptional customer experiences.
+Business Competing with last best experiences How United blew their one shot at capturing a high value customer from Delta.
+One shot to deliver exceptional customer experiences.

 Business What entrepreneurs can learn from a Formula 1 world champion With the United States Formula 1 Grand Prix upon us this weekend, entreprenuers wouldn't typically expect to get sage advice from a motor racing driver.
 In a recent interview with the BBC, multi-times World Champion Lewis Hamilton shared a few relevant thoughts.